 An often overlooked sailing area in Finland is the Gulf of Bothnia, the body of water that separates and unites Sweden and Finland.
 The Gulf of Bothnia is subdivided into three areas, each with their very own characteristic.
 The largest area is southern basin, appropriately called the Sea of Bothnia.
 The narrowest section is called Kvarken or Quarken and the almost round basin to the very north is the Bay of Bothnia.
 In this post I’ll discuss sailing along Finnish coast of the Sea of Bothnia, a very interesting and different sailing area.

 Most of the coastal region of the Sea of Bothnia belongs to the province of Satakunta.
 Satakunta has excellent travel information to help you plan your perfect trip.
-If you want to find out about ravel opportunities along the coast, then check out these travel tips or if you are looking for specific services, then this service guide will help you!
+If you want to find out about ravel opportunities along the coast, then check out these travel tips or if you are looking for specific services, then this tourist guide will help you!

 Beyond the chart foil D